V1CTOR1AL33/not-a-sandwich-repo/README.md

 ## About

 Welcome to **"Is it a Sandwich?"** , the most absurdly accurate sandwich-identifying web app (guaranteed to provide random answers). 🥪Ever argued over whether a taco is a sandwich?
 Wondered if a hot dog fits the "two pieces of bread with stuff in between" definition?
-This app is here to help—well, kind of.
+This app is here to help—-well, kind of.
 Upload a photo, click submit, and behold as our advanced _random message generator_ tells you whether it's a sandwich or just another disappointment.
 No image?
 No problem!
 We'll send you on a journey of existential crisis with questions like:

 - "Is nothing a sandwich?"